Iva and Angu

 Biography

-Katajjaqtiik (Inuit throat singers) Ivaluarjuk and Angugaattiaq come together to sing traditional katajjausiit (Inuit throat songs).
-Carrying names passed down to each of them through ancient Inuit naming practices.
-Iva and Angu proudly sing the songs that survived attempted cultural genocide in Canada in the mid 20th century.
+Katajjaqtiik (Inuit throat singers) Ivaluarjuk and Angugaattiaq unite to share the beauty of traditional katajjausiit (Inuit throat songs).
+Their names, passed down through ancient Inuit naming practices, connect them to generations of ancestors.
+With every performance, Iva and Angu honor the songs that survived the attempted cultural genocide of the mid-20th century in Canada.

 Photos